wolframite/aloha/README.md

 The included jgroups.config.xml file is preconfigured to coordinate clustering via S3.
 To activate it, point a path to your file in the infinispan.cluster section of the application.yml

+## Monitoring

+All monitoring runs on the embedded untertow server, listening on `http://0.0.0.0:8090` by default.
+You can change this port in the `application.yml` (`server.port`).

+### Health

+For now we only have the health overview provided by spring at `/health`, which shows you if the system is up or not and the memory usage.

+### Jolokia

+For some more insight into the system and the cluster status, you can query jolokia at `/jolokia`